komorebinator/borshevik-control-center/README.md

 # borshevik-control-center

-This is a patched version of [GNOME Control Center](https://gitlab.gnome.org/GNOME/gnome-control-center) customized for [Borshevik OS](https://github.com/komorebithrowsatable/komorebi-os).
+This is a patched version of [GNOME Control Center](https://gitlab.gnome.org/GNOME/gnome-control-center) customized for [Borshevik](https://github.com/komorebithrowsatable/komorebi-os).

 It includes branding and configuration changes tailored to the Borshevik desktop experience.